-Diablo sauce is most often served as an accompaniment to steamed crab legs or lobster tails.
-However, the sauce also pairs well with other meats and seafoods, and even as a spicy pasta sauce.
-The sauce is commonly consumed in Mexican and Spanish cuisines, as well as various Central American cuisines.
-In these regions, the sauce is a popular pairing with main dishes like chicken, pork, beef, fish, or pasta, as well as a dip for canapés.
+Most people associate diablo sauce with Taco Bell, but it is just as often eaten with other dishes.
+In Italy, fra diavolo sauce is most often served as an accompaniment to steamed crab legs or lobster tails.
+However the sauce also pairs well with virtually any type of meat or seafood, and can even be used as a spicy pasta sauce.
+It is often likened to a typical Italian tomato sauce but with a spicy kick.
+Diablo sauce is popular in Italian, Mexican and Spanish cuisines and is also found in various Central American cuisines.
+In these regions, it’s common to pair diablo sauce with main dishes like chicken, pork, beef, fish, or pasta.
+It is also often served as a dip for canapés.

 How do you make diablo sauce?

-For those who are curious about the popular Taco Bell version of the sauce, this one features a blend of chipotle, aji panca, and chili peppers.
+For those who are curious about the popular Taco Bell version of the sauce, this one features a blend of chipotle, aji panca, and chilli peppers.

 The Italian version of diablo sauce, fra diavolo, is typically made with crushed capsicums, tomatoes, garlic, onions, and flavoured with fresh herbs like parsley and basil.
 To make fra diavolo, first chopped onions are sautéed in olive oil.
 Then tomatoes are added (either fresh or tinned), along with crushed red pepper and garlic.
 White wine can also be added to the sauce.